-Here are our tips to help you write an engaging cover letter:
+Here are our tips to help you write a cover letter with impact:

 You shouldn’t send the same cover letter for each job opportunity.
-It is a great idea to keep a base version of your cover letter.
-Each time you go for a job, you should modify and alter certain parts to cater to the role.
+Keep a base version, and each time you go for a job modify and alter certain parts to cater to the role.

 Tip 2) Address the position